 Fortunately, less invasive surgical options are available to many patients facing urologic surgery.
 The most common of these is laparoscopy, which uses small incisions.
 While laparoscopy can be very effective for many routine procedures, limitations of this technology prevent its use for more complex urologic surgeries.

-A new category of surgery, introduced with the development of the da Vinci® Surgical System, is being used by an increasing number of surgeons worldwide for prostatectomy and other urologic procedures.
+A category of surgery, introduced with the development of the da Vinci® Surgical System, is being used by an increasing number of surgeons worldwide for prostatectomy and other urologic procedures.
 This minimally invasive approach, utilizing the latest in surgical and robotics technologies, is ideal for delicate urologic surgery.
 This includes prostatectomy, in which the target site is not only tightly confined but also surrounded by nerves affecting urinary control and sexual function.
 Using da Vinci, an experienced robotic surgeon has a better tool to spare surrounding nerves, which may enhance both your recovery experience and clinical outcomes.

 While clinical studies support the effectiveness of the da Vinci® System when used in minimally invasive surgery, individual results may vary.
 Surgery with the da Vinci Surgical System may not be appropriate for every individual.
 Always ask your doctor about all treatment options, as well as their risks and benefits.